 31 Weeks Pregnant – Your Baby

-At 31 weeks pregnant, your baby’s brain is working overtime connecting up nerve cells at a rapid pace.
+Your baby’s brain is working overtime connecting up nerve cells at a rapid pace.
 The outside world is helping this process along, with the sounds and movement that is filtering through to him.
 All five of baby’s senses are working now and his irises react to light.

 You’ll notice now that baby is quiet for longer periods of time.
 That’s because he is spending more time in REM (Rapid Eye Movement) sleep, an important stage of sleep for stimulating the brain for learning.
 Your baby is processing information now and can track light.